watterle/hoi4ic/README.md

 ## Usage
 1. Change Hoi4 saves to be non binary in settings.txt in hoi4 documents folder
 2. Obtain monthly saves.
-Autosaves for singleplayer, autosave macro for multiplayer (it's likely a smarter way exists).
+Autosaves for singleplayer, autosave macro for multiplayer (or smarter ways).
 3. Move saves in /save folder
-4. Rename them to "save1-hoi4", "save2.hoi4", etc., or whatever you set the IC calculator to read. rename.py does this.
+4. Rename them to "save1.hoi4", "save2.hoi4", etc., or whatever you set the IC calculator to read. rename.py does this.
 5. Run IC calculator

 ## Things to edit